SPANDigital/presidium-html-to-markdown/README.md

     - pattern: '\[([^]]+)\]\(([^\)]+)\)' # Regex pattern used for selecting and capturing specific content.
       # The captured content is then utilized in the replacement pattern below.
       with: "[$1]({{%baseurl%}}/$2)" # This is the replacement pattern for converting Markdown links.
+whitelist: ['https://spandigital.net/assets/'] # URLs that should be whitelisted for conversion
+assetDir: 'assets' # The directory where assets should be saved
+contentDir: 'content' # The directory where the converted markdown files should be saved
 ```

 ---